MicrosoftDocs/dataexplorer-docs/data-explorer/find-my-partner.md

 :::image type="icon" source="media/findmypartner/orion-innovation-logo.png":::

-Orion Innovation is a Leader in Digital transformation services with a Design led , technology driven approach.
+Orion Innovation is a Leader in Digital transformation services with a Design led, technology driven approach.
 We are a trusted partner to our Fortune 500, Large, Medium clients in their business transformation initiatives with 99% CSAT.
-With 25+ years of experience we bring deep domain expertise in Financial Services, Professional Services,  Healthcare & Life Sciences , Hi-Tech, Telecom, Media & Entertainment, Sports and Education Verticals.
-Our global team of 6,000+ associates  in 12 major delivery centers across USA, LATAM, Europe and APAC delivers those digital transformation services around Experience Design, Digital Product Development, Data Analytics & AI, Cloud & Infrastructure, Business application & Modernization, Embedded & Realtime solutions, IoT/IIoT, Testing and Cybersecurity.
+With 25+ years of experience we bring deep domain expertise in Financial Services, Professional Services,  Healthcare & Life Sciences, Hi-Tech, Telecom, Media & Entertainment, Sports and Education Verticals.
+Our global team of 6,000+ associates  in 12 major delivery centers across USA, LATAM, Europe and APAC delivers those digital transformation services around Experience Design, Digital Product Development, Data Analytics & AI, Cloud & Infrastructure, Business application & Modernization, Embedded & real time solutions, IoT/IIoT, Testing and Cybersecurity.
 We are ISO 9001:2015, ISO/IEC 27001:2013 certified, as well as CMMI&reg;️ Level 3 compliant and have IP's covering Industry Solutions, Accelerators and proprietary internal tools.

 **Partner type**